Last Updated on April 17, 2023

 They will also likely have a shorter nose than a greyhound, but not as short as a boxer.

-This is another high energy level combination, so be ready with the leash for lots of exercises.
+This is another high-energy level combination, so be ready with the leash for lots of exercises.
 Watch out, they may also be prone to bloat.

-9. Great Greyhound
+9. Great Dane and Greyhound mix (AKA Great Greyhound)

 If you like big dogs, the Great Greyhound might be for you.
 They combine the Great Dane and the Greyhound for a tall pup.